Homomesy in products of three chains and multidimensional recombination: Homomesy on and higher dimensional recombination

 \begin{definition} An \textit{increasing tableau} of shape $\lambda$ is a filling of boxes of partition shape $\lambda$ with positive integers such that the entries strictly increase from left to right across rows and strictly increase from top to bottom along columns.
 We will use Inc$^{q}(\lambda)$ to indicate the set of increasing tableaux of shape $\lambda$ with entries at most $q$. \end{definition}

+Figure \ref{fig:inctab} shows an increasing tableaux in Inc$^{q}(3,3,1)$ where $q$ can be any integer greater than or equal to 6.

-\begin{definition}[\cite{Resonance}] Define a map $\Psi : \prodchains \rightarrow$ Inc$^{a+b+c-1}(a \times b)$ in the following way.
+\begin{definition}{\cite[Section 4.1]{DPS2017}} Define a map $\Psi : \prodchains \rightarrow \inc{a+b+c-1}{a \times b}$ in the following way.
 Let $I \in \prodchains$.
-We can view $I$ as a pile of cubes in an $a \times b \times c$ box; we then project onto the $a \times b$ face.
-More specifically, record in position $(i,j)$ the number of boxes of $I$ with coordinate $(i,j,k)$ for some $0 \le k \le c-1$.
+We can view $I$ as a pile of cubes in an $a \times b \times c$ box; we then project onto a Young diagram of shape $a \times b$.
+More specifically, record in position $(i,j)$ the number of boxes of $I$ with coordinate $(i,j,k)$ for some $k \in [c]$.
 This results in a filling of a Young diagram of shape $a \times b$ with nonnegative entries that weakly decrease from left to right and top to bottom.
 By rotating the diagram 180$\degree$, our Young diagram is now weakly increasing in rows and columns.
-Now increase each label by one more than the distance to the upper left corner box.
+Now for the label in position $(i,j)$, increase the label by $i+j-1$.
 This results in an increasing tableau, which we denote $\Psi(I)$. \end{definition}